 There's no card number, CVV or signature on the card, which Apple says makes it more secure.
 If you need that information, you'll find it in the Wallet app.

-Apple Card will arrive in the Wallet app in the US "this summer" (likely sometime between June and August), with no word on when the service may roll out to other countries.
+Apple Card will arrive in the Wallet app in the US in August, with no word on when the service may roll out to other countries.

 Apple Card launch: as it happened

 We spent hours typing away at everything that happened during the Apple event tonight - so here's the inside scoop on what happened when the Apple Card was unveiled on stage.

 10.36 - What about if you're somewhere that there isn't an Apple Pay vendor?
 Well, let's watch a video to find out.

 Apple has made an actual bank card, apparently.
 It's made of titanium and has your name laser etched onto it.
 With no card number, signature or anything on it - so how can it be used if you want to sign?